reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 		- I.e. when a person wants system X but they are individually incentivized to perform actions that lead to system Y, because their actions (in an unconstrained free market) only affect their individual benefits, rather than the system as a whole.
 		- Prisoner dillemma, e.g. a company's existence makes everyone's lives worse (e.g. automates all jobs) but no individual has the economic ability to outcompete it (because the larger company's products are all uncompetitively cheap) due to no individual having the incentive to purchase from a different company.
 		- ^ Similar justification as the argument for implementing private property over communally owned resources.
 E.g. avoids the tragedy of the commons.
-- Protection against other constraints
-	- NOTE: this is considering minor constraints vs major constraints; but remember state government intervention isn't necessarily minor because they are always backed with the threat of imprisonment, physical assault or even death if someone retaliates.
-	- When considering whether to force A to assist B
-	- Whether current or future (i.e. pre-emptive protection is justified)
-	- Examples of protection.
-Protect against:
-		- Physical coercion,
-		- Excess resource usage,
-		- Non-agent caused constraints
-	- Ways that A can be responsible for B's diminished liberty
-		- R1: A *intended* B being worse-off.
-E.g. taking someone's water.
-		- R2: A didn't *intend*, but his actions did *cause* B to be worse-off. i.e. if A stopped performing his actions, B would not be poor.
-E.g. owning the entire water supply.
-		- R3: A didn't *cause*, but it is not possible to alleviate B's condition with A's current behavior. i.e. if A stopped performing his actions, B would still be poor; nevertheless, the only way to improve B's situation is by coercing A. E.g. A has opportunity to water but doesn't know how to utilize it without education.
-	- If A is causally responsible for B's diminished liberty (R1 or R2),
-		- The state is obligated to force A.
-		- B permitted to force.
-		- A obligated to assist.
-- Arbitrary (non-economic) communal preferences
-	- Doesn't have to be based on contracts.
-	- There is no causal responsibility.
-	- When a community has preferences which might conflict with the preferences of others.
-	- There are two kinds of conflicts:
-		- Conflicts with preferences of individuals within the community
-			- The community's preferences can be acted upon assuming:
-				- (1) There is widespread support.
-The amount of support required depends on the trade-off of harms by enacting the preferences versus not enacting the preferences.
-				- (2) If the harms are comparable or the harm to the coerced/taxed is less than the harm that would be to the beneficiary, then we just go with the majority opinion.
-Otherwise, ???
-				- (3) The restriction is the only way to alleviate the other restrictions (R3 from above).
-				- (4) The decisions could not be feasibly be made on a more local level.
-		- Conflicts with preferences of groups outside of the community
-			- The preferences can be acted upon assuming groups outside of the group have equal opportunity to accomplish those same preferences
-			- E.g. restrictive immigration don't coerce those outside the group, so its fine
-	- Perhaps this is how we set standards for property rights / resource usage?

 Questions:
 - How to establish a theory of property rights?
 Is it decided democratically?